 First of all, it is not necessary.
 However, I would strongly recommend to do that because according to multiple studies, a dark background can significantly improve your shrimp coloration.

 There are several ways to do that:

 Personally, I believe that the easiest way is to spray-paint the tank.
 Use adhesive tape to prevent painting the sides of the tank.

 Tip: If you do not want your paint running, spray a thin layer of paint and let it sit for a few minutes.
 Then, spray a full cover.
 It is super simple and super easy.
-If you do not want to paint, you can cover the tank with the cloth.
+If you do not want to paint, you can cover the tank with a cloth.

 2. Inert Substrate in Shrimp Tank.

 Once we have done with cleaning, testing, and painting, we need to go ahead and add the substrate.
 Before I continue, I need to clarify the terms “Inert” and “Active” substrate.
 Actually, it is very simple.